udacity-tom/FSD_MyStore_Frontend/README.md

    ```
    NOTE: where necessary substitute your own Postgres environmental variables.
    * Once set, start an instance of Postgres on port 5432.
-   (In our local environment we used the given `docker-compose.yml` to setup the Postgres database.)
+   (In our local environment we used the given `Backend/docker-compose.yml` to setup the Postgres database.)
-   * Create the necessary Databases by accessing the psql prompt of the Postgres instance.
+   * Create the necessary Database by accessing the psql prompt of the Postgres instance.
    ```
    CREATE DATABASE mystore;
    CREATE USER storefront_admin WITH PASSWORD 'password';